LiLabAtVT/I2GDS2025/Group2/README.md

 # Pipline for Sequencing Processing of Plant Bacterial Pathogen (Xylella fastidiosa)
 Note: The scripts in this pipeline were developed by different teammates.
 Paths, input filenames, output directories, and working directories must be modified to match your own environment before running.
 Always double-check SLURM resource requests and file locations.
+**For reviewers: please retrieve our test dataset from the TestData_LinuxPeerEval folder G2_testdata.
+This directory contains 5 modern Xylella strain sequences (10 total files).
+Please run the scripts available to download or copy in this repo in your copy of the G2 folder; they will create the needed folder systems as they run.**

 ## Introduction
 This project replicates a bioinformatics pipeline for analyzing a collection of Xylella fastidiosa (Xf) genomes obtained from both pure cultures and century-old herbarium specimens.